maven2306/alzheimers-gene-analysis/README.md

 </div>

 <div align="center">
- Figure1.
+ Figure 1.
 Manhattanplot.
 The X-axis shows genes found on each chromosome, and the Y-axis shows the log of the P-value.
 All the genes above the significance threshold line are correlated with AD.
 </div>